aracelis-git/Robot_Path_Planning/README.md

 ## Tests

-Unit tests made with gtest verfied the functions of both the game and gameBoard classes.
+Unit tests made with gtest verified the code.
 To run the test, execute the following code in the root directory.

-	mkdir build
-	cd build
-	cmake ..
-	make
-	test/cpp-test
+	catkin_make run_tests_robot_path_planning

 The unit tests are integrated with Travis, as seen by the badge at the top of the readme.